WilliamWoha/csjournal/docs/source/Semester1/PF/Topic07.rst

 	float num;
 	float num1 = 2;
 	double num2 = 3.5
-	bool isEven = false;;
+	bool isEven = false;
 	char c = 'p';
 	string a, b, c;
 	string name = "John Cena";
 	int a = 2, b = 3, c = 4;

 | These are all valid declarations.
 The less traditional ones ones you can figure out on your own.
 | You don't have to immediately assign a value during declaration.
 You can just assign it later.
 The way to do so would be ``var = value``.
 The Equals sign here means the Program is telling the computer to put what's on the right side, into what's on the left side.
 It's a bit similar to Maths, but not entirely.
 If you do x = 5 in Maths then you can't do things like 2x = 10.
 It doesn't know that.
 You just put the variable name on the left, and the value on the right.
-So in this case if you wanted to double the value of ``x``, you'd do ``x = 2 * 5``.
-If you're confused as to why the multiplication is ``*`` instead of ``x``, it's explained on the next page.
+But what you can also do is make it calculate the values, and use other variables.
+So for example I have a variable ``a`` which has a number stored in it, and I want to have another variable ``b`` which has twice the value of ``a``.
+I can simply do ``b = a * 2`` which is read as "In variable b, store the result of (a times 2)".
+| You'll learn more as you keep reading along and eventually things should make more sense.